awsdocs/amazon-rds-user-guide/doc_source/USER_PIOPS.StorageTypes.md

 We recommend as a best practice to schedule these storage modification requests outside of peak hours to help reduce the time required to complete the storage modification operation\.
 Alternatively, you can create a read replica of the DB instance and perform the storage modification on the read replica\.
 Then promote the read replica to be the primary DB instance\.
 For more information, see [Working with read replicas](USER_ReadRepl.md)\.

 For more information, see [Why is an Amazon RDS DB instance stuck in the modifying state when I try to increase the allocated storage?](https://aws.amazon.com/premiumsupport/knowledge-center/rds-stuck-modifying/)

+## Modifying settings for General Purpose SSD \(gp3\) storage<a name="USER_PIOPS.gp3"></a>

+You can modify the settings for a DB instance that uses General Purpose SSD \(gp3\) storage by using the Amazon RDS console, AWS CLI, or Amazon RDS API\.
+Specify the storage type, allocated storage, amount of Provisioned IOPS, and storage throughput that you require\.
+Although you can reduce the amount of IOPS provisioned for your instance, you can't reduce the storage size\.

+In most cases, scaling storage doesn't require any outage\.
+After you modify the storage IOPS for a DB instance, the status of the DB instance is **storage\-optimization**\.
+You can expect elevated latencies, but still within the single\-digit millisecond range, during storage optimization\.
+The DB instance is fully operational after a storage modification\.

+**Note**
+You can't make further storage modifications until six \(6\) hours after storage optimization has completed on the instance\.

+For information on the ranges of allocated storage, Provisioned IOPS, and storage throughput available for each database engine, see [gp3 storage](CHAP_Storage.md#gp3-storage)\.

+### Console<a name="USER_PIOPS.gp3.Console"></a>

+**To change the storage performance settings for a DB instance**

+1. Sign in to the AWS Management Console and open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.

+1. In the navigation pane, choose **Databases**\.

+   To filter the list of DB instances, for **Filter databases** enter a text string for Amazon RDS to use to filter the results\.
+Only DB instances whose names contain the string appear\.

+1. Choose the DB instance with gp3 storage that you want to modify\.

+1. Choose **Modify**\.

+1. On the **Modify DB Instance page**, choose **General Purpose SSD \(gp3\)** for **Storage type**, then do the following:

+   1. For **Provisioned IOPS**, choose a value\.

+      If the value that you specify for either **Allocated storage** or **Provisioned IOPS** is outside the limits supported by the other parameter, a warning message appears\.
+This message gives the range of values required for the other parameter\.

+   1. For **Storage throughput**, choose a value\.

+      If the value that you specify for either **Provisioned IOPS** or **Storage throughput** is outside the limits supported by the other parameter, a warning message appears\.
+This message gives the range of values required for the other parameter\.

+1. Choose **Continue**\.

+1. Choose **Apply immediately** in the **Scheduling of modifications** section to apply the changes to the DB instance immediately\.
+Or choose **Apply during the next scheduled maintenance window** to apply the changes during the next maintenance window\.

+   An immediate outage occurs when the storage type changes\.
+For more information about storage, see [Amazon RDS DB instance storage](CHAP_Storage.md)\.

+1. Review the parameters to be changed, and choose **Modify DB instance** to complete the modification\.

+   The new value for Provisioned IOPS appears in the **Status** column\.

+### AWS CLI<a name="USER_PIOPS.gp3.CLI"></a>

+To change the storage performance settings for a DB instance, use the AWS CLI command [https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-instance.html](https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-instance.html)\.
+Set the following parameters:
++ `--storage-type` – Set to `gp3` for General Purpose SSD \(gp3\)\.
++ `--allocated-storage` – Amount of storage to be allocated for the DB instance, in gibibytes\.
++ `--iops` – The new amount of Provisioned IOPS for the DB instance, expressed in I/O operations per second\.
++ `--storage-throughput` – The new storage throughput for the DB instance, expressed in MiBps\.
++ `--apply-immediately` – Use `--apply-immediately` to apply changes immediately\.
+Use `--no-apply-immediately` \(the default\) to apply changes during the next maintenance window\.

+### RDS API<a name="USER_PIOPS.gp3.API"></a>

+To change the storage performance settings for a DB instance, use the Amazon RDS API operation [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBInstance.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBInstance.html)\.
+Set the following parameters:
++ `StorageType` – Set to `gp3` for General Purpose SSD \(gp3\)\.
++ `AllocatedStorage` – Amount of storage to be allocated for the DB instance, in gibibytes\.
++ `Iops` – The new IOPS rate for the DB instance, expressed in I/O operations per second\.
++ `StorageThroughput` – The new storage throughput for the DB instance, expressed in MiBps\.
++ `ApplyImmediately` – Set this option to `True` to apply changes immediately\.
+Set this option to `False` \(the default\) to apply changes during the next maintenance window\.